martineastwood/penaltyblog/README.md

 - Anthony C. Constantinou and Norman E. Fenton (2012) Solving the problem of inadequate scoring rules for assessing probabilistic football forecast models
 - Hyun Song Shin (1992) Prices of State Contingent Claims with Insider Traders, and the Favourite-Longshot Bias
 - Hyun Song Shin (1993) Measuring the Incidence of Insider Trading in a Market for State-Contingent Claims
+- Joseph Buchdahl (2015) The Wisdom of the Crowd